Flamethrower: Soviet Union

-1945-1980
+1945–1980

 US military

 The United States Marines used flamethrowers in the Korean and Vietnam Wars.
-The M132 armoured flamethrower, an M113 armored personnel carrier with a mounted flamethrower, was successfully used in the conflict.
+The M132 armored flamethrower, an M113 armored personnel carrier with a mounted flamethrower, was successfully used in the conflict.

 Flamethrowers have not been in the U.S. arsenal since 1978, when the Department of Defense unilaterally stopped using them — the last American infantry flamethrower was the Vietnam-era M9-7.
 They have been deemed of questionable effectiveness in modern combat, though some have made the case for their tactical employment.
-Despite some assertions, they are not generally banned, but as incendiary weapons they are subject to the usage prohibitions described under Protocol III of the Convention on Certain Conventional Weapons.

-USA army flamethrowers developed up to the M9 model.
+U.S. army flamethrowers developed up to the M9 model.
 In the M9 the propellant tank is a sphere below the left fuel tank and does not project backwards.

-Post 1980's
+Israel

+Crude homemade flamethrowers were built by Irgun in the late 1940s.

+China

+The PLA adopted the Type 74 flamethrower, a copy of the Soviet LPO-50.
+It was later used in the Sino-Vietnamese War.

+Vietnam

+LPO-50 and Type 74 flamethrowers were used by NVA forces during the Vietnam War.

+Iraq

+The Iraqi army used LPO-50 flamethrowers during the Iran-Iraq War.